 It had to be called something.
-I didn’t start out to gather this much data.
-I began to try and create my own list of top schools that weren’t test-in (SEES) schools or schools with high income students populations.
+I didn’t start out gathering this much data.
+I began to try and create my own list of top schools that weren’t test-in (SEES) schools or schools with high-income student populations.
 Then, it snowballed.
 When everyone was asking me why I was leaving out the SEES schools from the rankings, I tried to explain and kept using the phrase “comparing apples to apples.”
 It stuck.

 11: What do you think you are going to find in all this data?